 The woman can then be careful not to attack or personally criticize her husband, but to limit herself to talking to him about his behavior and what emotions it engenders inside her.
 It is a good idea to broaden her ideas, and especially, to reassure her husband of her love for him.

-The man and the woman form an “ideal” couple, whose union is sustainable.
+The man and woman from an “ideal” couple, whose union is sustainable.
 They never stray far from a subject of disagreement and who exchange their different points of view from the outset, whatever they are.
 Each one shows to the other that he or she is listening.
 Reduce tensions by practicing constructive conversations.

 Respect and love for the other are the best tools to disarm any conflict.
 Each one has the right to recognize their share of responsibility.
 One can apologize to show the other that they have taken the feelings expressed into account.